How our district is tackling climate change

 Grace and jamie smallLogan and summer

-Eco Colnes & Halstead
+Eco Colnes and Halstead

 Cherry began her eco-journey by starting to make small changes around her home.